-The implementation of sub b., will be monitored and the impact will be measured through the following key performance indicators:
+The implementation of sub b., will be monitored and the impact measured through the following key performance indicators:

-- 1. Structure of knowledge education and knowhow implemented. - 2.
-Quantity of cooperative training at every level of the educational system. - 3.
-Contribution of cooperatives towards the reduction of poverty. - 4.
-Number of training material developed. - 5.
-Cooperative education incorporated into the school curriculum. - 6.
+- 1. Structure of knowledge education and know-how implemented - 2.
+Quantity of cooperative training at every level of the educational system - 3.
+Contribution of cooperatives towards the reduction of poverty - 4.
+Number of training materials developed - 5.
+Incorporation of cooperative education into the school curriculum - 6.
 Number of research papers published - 7.
-Number of schools that incorporated cooperative education
+Number of schools that have incorporated cooperative education.